-The Cult of WeWork: A Conversation with the Wall Street Journal’s Maureen Farrell ‘01, Eliot Brown & Scott McCartney ‘82
+The Cult of WeWork: A Conversation with NYT’s Maureen Farrell ‘01, WSJ’s Eliot Brown & Scott McCartney ‘82

-Join Duke alumni, parents, students, and friends for a wide-ranging conversation with former Duke Chronicle editor Maureen Farrell ‘01 and her co-author Eliot Brown about their recently published book, The Cult of We: WeWork, Adam Neumann, and the Great Startup Delusion.
+Join us for a wide-ranging conversation with former Duke Chronicle editor Maureen Farrell ‘01 and her co-author Eliot Brown about their recently published book, The Cult of We: WeWork, Adam Neumann, and the Great Startup Delusion.

 The Cult of We is the definitive inside story of WeWork, its audacious founder, and what its epic unraveling says about a financial system drunk on the elixir of Silicon Valley innovation—from the Wall Street Journal correspondents (recently featured in the WeWork Hulu documentary) whose scoop-filled reporting hastened the company’s downfall.

-The conversation will be moderated by Scott McCartney ‘82, Wall Street Journal columnist, co-chair of the Duke Student Publishing Company’s board (which publishes The Chronicle), and adjunct instructor of journalist and policy at the DeWitt Wallace Center for Media & Democracy.
-The event will conclude with an audience Q&A.
+The conversation is moderated by Scott McCartney ‘82, Wall Street Journal columnist, co-chair of the Duke Student Publishing Company’s board (which publishes The Chronicle), and adjunct instructor of journalism and policy at the DeWitt Wallace Center for Media & Democracy.

 “Eliot Brown and Maureen Farrell have written the riveting, definitive account of WeWork, one of the wildest business stories of our time, tracking both its baffling rise and its surprisingly satisfying fall.” —Matt Levine, Money Stuff columnist, Bloomberg Opinion

-- Maureen Farrell ‘01, Writer & Reporter, The Wall Street Journal
+- Maureen Farrell ‘01, Reporter, The New York Times; Former Reporter, The Wall Street Journal

-- Eliot Brown, Writer & Reporter, The Wall Street Journal
+- Eliot Brown, Reporter, The Wall Street Journal

-- Moderated by Scott McCartney ‘82, Writer, The Wall Street Journal & Adjunct Instructor of Journalism & Public Policy, DeWitt Wallace Center for Media & Democracy
+- Moderated by Scott McCartney ‘82, Columnist, The Wall Street Journal & Adjunct Instructor of Journalism & Public Policy, DeWitt Wallace Center for Media & Democracy